IDEAS home Printed from https://ideas.repec.org/p/arx/papers/2601.09573.html

 Abstract

-Click-fraud is commonly seen as a key vulnerability of pro-rata revenue sharing on music streaming platforms, whereas user-centric is largely immune.
+Click-fraud is commonly seen as a key vulnerability of pro-rata revenue sharing rule on music streaming platforms, whereas user-centric is largely immune.
 This paper develops a tractable non-cooperative model in which artists can purchase fraud activity that generates undetectable fake streams up to a technological limit.
-We show that pro-rata can be fraud-robust: when fraud technology is weak, honesty is a strict dominant strategy, and an efficient fraud-free equilibrium obtains.
-When fraud technology is strong, a unique fraud equilibrium arises, yet aggregate fake streams remain bounded.
+We defend pro-rata by showing that it is fraud-robust: when fraud technology is weak, honesty is a strictly dominant strategy, and an efficient fraud-free equilibrium obtains; when fraud technology is strong, a unique fraud equilibrium arises, yet aggregate fake streams remain bounded.
 Although fraud is inefficient, the resulting redistribution may improve fairness in some cases.
 To mitigate fraud without abandoning pro-rata, we introduce a parametric weighted rule that interpolates between pro-rata and user-centric, and characterize parameter ranges that restore a fraud-free equilibrium under technology constraint.
 We also discuss implications of Spotify's modernized royalty system for fraud incentives.

 Suggested Citation